HasanMajdi/Unit3-HasanMajdi/README.md

 5. system has a search method to make it easier to find items.
 6. items are categorised.
 7. system is secured and only accessible by specific members.
+8. Client should be satisfied about the application and have their requirments done.
 Development
 ------------
 **Qt Designer and GUI Applications "Pyqt5"**